SlipuyKamiN/my-store-app/README.md

 # Welcome to the "My React Burgers" application documentation.
-It is a web application where you can order burgers from restaurants, according to your taste and in any quantity.
+It is a web application with responsive design, adopted for mobile/tablet/desktop where you can order burgers from restaurants, according to your taste and in any quantity.

 On the initial screen of the application, you can see: